-- 2.3 The Medium Term Financial Strategy brings together the key assumptions about financing resources (including council tax, non-domestic rates and general government grants) and spending pressures over the medium to longer term.
-This enables the Council to plan for financial risks and monitor and control the way resources are allocated and spent to meet the Council's objectives and to secure Best Value. - 2.4 The MTFS informs the setting of Service financial targets for the annual Revenue Budget and capital payments guidelines, which give authority to Budget Managers to incur expenditure to meet Service standards and targets. - 2.5 It is the responsibility of the Section 151 Officer to ensure that reports are presented to Council, as part of the annual Budget setting process, on the medium-term budget prospects and the resource constraints set by the government. - 2.6 Detailed processes for the preparation of the Medium Term Financial Strategy (including Directorate Medium Term Financial Strategies), Revenue Budget and Capital Programme shall be issued by the Section 151 Officer.
-These will take into account: - the need for Directorates to demonstrate Best Value, efficiency and effectiveness in current Services and proposals for change; - the Service impact of national and local policy priorities, including statutory requirements; - policy choices available to the Council, including the implementation of all relevant statutory requirements and any specific directions from Commissioners and central government departments; - the issuing of resource envelopes; - the risks and opportunities in implementing changes; - the impact of proposals in the medium-term; and - exit strategies related to one-off or time limited funding.
+- 2.3 The Medium Term Financial Strategy (MTFS) brings together the key assumptions about financing resources (including council tax, non-domestic rates and general government grants) and spending pressures over the medium to longer term.
+This enables the Council to plan for financial risks and monitor and control the way resources are allocated and spent to meet the Council's objectives and to secure value for money. - 2.4 This informs the setting of service financial targets for the annual revenue budget and capital payments guidelines that gives authority to Budget Holders to incur expenditure to meet service standards and targets. - 2.5 It is the responsibility of the Section 151 Officer to ensure that reports are presented to Council, as part of the annual budget setting process, on the medium-term budget prospects and the resource constraints set by the Government. - 2.6 Detailed processes for the preparation of the Medium Term Financial Strategy (including Directorate Medium Term Financial Strategies), revenue and capital budgets shall be issued by the Section 151 Officer.
+These will take into account: - the need for Departments to demonstrate value for money, efficiency and effectiveness in current services and proposals for change; - the service impact on national and local policy priorities, including statutory requirements;

+- policy choices available to the Council, including the implementation of statutory requirements; - the risks and opportunities in implementing changes; - the impact of proposals in the medium term; and - exit strategies related to one-off or time limited funding.